 (2) Information presented for ADS is based on equivalent Swiss franc denominated awards.

-(3) Computed using the closing price, in Swiss francs, of ABB Ltd shares on the SIX Swiss Exchange and the exercise price of each option in Swiss francs.
+(3) Options outstanding at December 31, 2018, did not have any intrinsic value as the closing price, in Swiss francs, of ABB Ltd shares on the SIX Swiss Exchange was below the exercise price per share.